pspealman/GBCC/README.md

 >      - *Finally, click `Apply`
 >      - *Change the `Name` field to `galaxy_16S_sequences`
 >      - *Finally, click `Upload`
+>
+> 3. **Import into QIIME2** {% icon tool %}: Once the collection has been uploaded to Galaxy we can import it into QIIME2
+>      - *Click on the `Tools` icon*: Find Galaxy's `Tools` icon on the Galaxy toolbar located on the left hand of the screen.
+>      - *Search for `qiime2 tools import` in the `Tools` box*: Copy and paste `qiime2 tools import` into the `search tools` field
+>      - *Click the `qiime2 tools import` tool*
+>      - Select `SampleData[PairedEndSequencesWithQuality]` from the "Type of data to import" dropdown menu.
+>      - Select `Casava One Eight Single Lane Per Sample Directory Format` from the "QIIME 2 file format to import from” dropdown menu
+>      - Under "Import Sequences" verify that the "Select a mechanism" section is set to `Use collection to import`
+>      - Verify that the "elements" section is set to use the `galaxy_16S_sequences` collection
+>      - Finally, click the `Run Tool` button.
 {: .hands_on}

 Using the Upload Data tool: